Yubico/yubikit-ios/README.md

 YKFKeyU2FRegisterRequest *registerRequest = [[YKFKeyU2FRegisterRequest alloc] initWithChallenge:challenge appId:appId];

 [YubiKitManager.shared.u2fService executeRegisterRequest:registerRequest completion:^(YKFKeyU2FRegisterResponse *response, NSError *error) {
     if (error) {
-		// Handle the error here.
+        // Handle the error
         return;
     }
-	// Response should not be nil at this point.
+    // The response should not be nil at this point.
 Send back the response to the authentication server.
 }];
 ```